JoselleAstrid/smgalaxy-docs/addresses/smg1/spin_related.md

 ## Shake status

-**Wiimote shake bit 1**: Start + 0x9E9BE8 (1 byte integer)
+**Wiimote shake bit/main**: Start + 0x9E9BE8 (1 byte integer)

   * 1 on a frame where the game registers a Wiimote shake, 0 otherwise.
   * If you hold Shake X/Y/Z on a Dolphin emulated Wiimote, this value is 1 for about 75% of frames.
   * On the ground or in midair, if there is no spin cooldown or suppression, a spin occurs when this bit goes from 0 to 1.
-  * In water, if Wiimote continuous shake time 1 is not running, a spin occurs when this bit goes to 1.
+  * In water, if "Wiimote continuous shake time/main" is not running, a spin occurs when this bit goes to 1.

-**Wiimote shake bit 2**: Start + 0x9E9BFC (1 byte integer)
+**Wiimote shake bit/continuous water spins**: Start + 0x9E9BFC (1 byte integer)

-  * Similar behavior to Wiimote shake bit 1, but the value is 1 on different frames.
+  * Similar behavior to Wiimote shake bit/main, but the value is 1 on different frames.
   * This bit does not seem to trigger spins directly.
-However, it controls Wiimote continuous shake time 2, which in turn controls consecutive water spins.
+However, it controls "Wiimote continuous shake time/water spins".

 **Nunchuk shake bit**: refPointer + 0x27F1 (1 byte integer)